 iv) What is the nature of the flywheel?

-The intensity of your workouts, your comfort, and the stability of the recumbent bike are all determined by the weight and location of the flywheel.
+The flywheel’s weight and location determine the intensity of your workouts, comfort, and stability of the recumbent bike.
 Flywheels on stationary bikes for seniors come in a variety of sizes and weights.
 They could weigh as little as 17.7 kilograms or as much as 38 kilograms (17.2 kilograms).